 A St George’s House Consultation.

 What sort of Britain do we want to build for the 21st century?

-On the 1st and 2nd of June 2017, a major consultation involving global thinkers from across all sectors of public life and belief traditions, as well as grassroots practitioners and activists, will be hosted at St George’s House, Windsor.
-The consultation, devised and instigated by the William Temple Foundation, Culham St Gabriels, University of Chester, University of Worcester, Saltley Trust, and the University of Warwick aims to curate a deep and strategic conversation about nation building and the role of institutional faiths and belief (both religious and nonreligious) in that task.
+On the 1st and 2nd of June 2017, a major consultation involving global thinkers from across all sectors of public life and belief traditions, as well as grassroots practitioners and activists, was hosted at St George’s House, Windsor.
+The consultation, devised and instigated by the William Temple Foundation, Culham St Gabriels, University of Chester, University of Worcester, Saltley Trust, and the University of Warwick curated a deep and strategic conversation about nation building and the role of institutional faiths and belief (both religious and nonreligious) in that task.

-The conference is called Malvern 2017 in direct reference to the original Malvern conference of 1941, entitled the Life of the Church and the Order of Society, which was instigated by Archbishop William Temple to reconstruct British Society both morally and physically after the second World War.
-It was held at a time when the future of Europe, and indeed the global world order, was deemed to be under the greatest threat from war and the breakdown of democratic governance.
+The conference was called Malvern 2017 in direct reference to the original Malvern conference of 1941, entitled the Life of the Church and the Order of Society, which was instigated by Archbishop William Temple to reconstruct British Society both morally and physically after the second World War.
+This was held at a time when the future of Europe, and indeed the global world order, was deemed to be under the greatest threat from war and the breakdown of democratic governance.

 This year’s consultation,held under Chatham House rules, took place in the context of a profound sense of fragmentation which was highlighted by the Brexit vote and a looming General Election.
 The stability and security of Europe once again feels under threat – not so much from global war as from a series of destabilising global trends, including terrorism, economic uncertainty and the resurgence of nationalism.
-Professor Chris Baker, Director of the William Temple Foundation and convenor of the planning group says, ‘With the first anniversary of the Brexit vote looming, the time is ripe to develop a deep and critical sense of multiculturalism about what it means to be British and European in the 21st century’.